Zoomicon/ClipFlair/Readme.txt

 Useful
 ------

-- for using Mercurial (say for contributing to http://ClipFlair.codeplex.com) in Visual Studio you can use https://visualhg.codeplex.com/
+- for using Mercurial (say for contributing to http://ClipFlair.codeplex.com) in Visual Studio you can use VisualHG (https://visualhg.codeplex.com/).
+  (after installing it, make sure you go to TOOLS/Options.../Source Control/Plug-in Selection and choose VisualHG)

 - Productivity Power Tools extension for Visual Studio: http://visualstudiogallery.msdn.microsoft.com/dbcb8670-889e-4a54-a226-a48a15e4cace
   (in the Visual Studio Gallery exist releases of it various Visual Studio versions)